 However, it should not be assumed that AI bias is an inevitable barrier.
 Improving data inputs, building in adjustments for bias and removing variables that cause bias may make AI applications fairer and more accurate.
-Creating diverse teams and building in peer review will also mitigate bias (Moneycontrol News, 2019).
-In many cases, automated decisions may have the potential to be more fair than human decision-making, if they only consider relevant information and do so in a transparent and explicable way.99
+For instance, to counter bias in hiring, the UK Government helped to provide seed funding and subsequently partnered with Be Applied, a recruitment platform that uses behavioural science to remove unconscious bias from the hiring process through data anonymisation and randomisation.133 As touched on earlier in this chapter, assembling diverse teams and building in peer review will also mitigate bias (Moneycontrol News, 2019).
+In many cases, automated decisions may have the potential to be more fair than human decision-making, if they only consider relevant information and do so in a transparent and explicable way.134